 Length: 108 minutes / 1.80 hours

-Integration was one of the problems addressed by the Civil Rights movement.
+Integration was one of the problems addressed by the civil rights movement.
 Equality was a good place to start, but without these individuals being treated as equals in an integrated society, the whole point of the movement was lost.
-In one of his breakout roles, Sidney Poitier portrayed a student in a mixed race school in The Blackboard Jungle (1955), highlighting the negative (and erroneous) accusations that often befell black people based on racial bias.
-Unfortunately, the racial bias isn’t limited to the academic arena.
+In one of his breakout roles, Sidney Poitier portrayed a student in a mixed-race school in The Blackboard Jungle (1955), highlighting the negative (and erroneous) accusations that often befell black people based on racial bias.
+Unfortunately, racial bias isn’t limited to the academic arena.
 One of the most polarizing topics for many decades has been that of interracial marriage.
 If anything, the acceptance of interracial marriages should be the epitome of equality and integration.
 Regarding Hollywood’s portrayal of this potentially hot-button topic, Guess Who’s Coming to Dinner?
 (1967) is the epitome of interracial marriage films.

 Although the traditionally liberal parents of Joanna Drayton (Katharine Houghton) should have no ideological qualms with their daughter marrying John Prentice (Sidney Poitier), something about an upper-class white woman marrying a black man doesn’t sit well with them.
 While Matt (Spencer Tracy) and Christina (Katharine Hepburn) would want more time to talk to their daughter about this upcoming marriage, they are surprised with not only the fiancé but his parents as well.
 All three of them are coming over to the Draytons’ house for dinner as a chance for the two families to get to know each other.
-The time to question the engaged couple as to their thought process is short, as John is traveling from San Francisco to Europe via New York immediately after dinner, and Joanna has decided to go with him for their wedding ceremony in Geneva.
+The time to question the engaged couple’s thought process is short, as John is traveling from San Francisco to Europe via New York immediately after dinner, and Joanna has decided to go with him for their wedding ceremony in Geneva.
 Will everyone be accepting of this unusual arrangement?

 2 sum it up: 2 films, 2 perfect Sidney Poitier performances